Krafting/Mixxx-Pioneer-DDJ-SX2/MANUAL.md

 # Pioneer DDJ-SX2 MIDI Mapping for Mixxx - user guide

-most controls work identically in both Serato and Mixxx - refer to the official manual for these.
+Most controls work identically in both Serato and Mixxx - refer to the official manual for these.

-however, some of these controls work differently when using this mapping. the next sections deal with these.
+However, some of these controls work differently when using this mapping, the next sections detail these.

-# browser section
+# Browser section

-the TRACK#, BPM, SONG and ARTIST do not have any effect.
-Mixxx does not expose a control which allows sorting by trait. this may have changed in the latest version, but I am not sure.
+The TRACK#, BPM, SONG and ARTIST sort the Library.
+(Song is the Title in Mixxx)

-pressing the rotary selector switches between the left and right panels of the Library.
+Pressing the rotary selector switches between the left and right panels of the Library.
+While also expanding crates/playlists.

-the BACK button goes to the left panel of the Library.
+The BACK button goes to the left panel of the Library.

 VIEW (SHIFT + BACK) toggles between 8 view modes:
 - two decks, waveforms in decks, mixer visible